Roadside Peek : Roadside USA Roadside Peek : Road Trips Roadside Peek : Features

 Bakersfield, CA

-Today, the Bakersfield Inn building is home to the Kennemer Center, a rehabilitation center.
-The Bakersfield arch also fell into disrepair and removed from the intersection of Union and California.
-The letters were saved and installed on the new arch located on Buck Owens Blvd. by Buck Owens' Crystal Palace.
+Nearby, the Bakersfield arch also fell into disrepair and was removed from the intersection of Union and California.
+The letters were saved and installed on the new arch located on Buck Owens Boulevard just outside of the Buck Owens' Crystal Palace.

 More photos of the former Bakersfield Inn are found below.